ghomer12/flexible-jekyll/_posts/2020-12-16-choropleth.markdown

 * How can we as a nation take strides to attract a population of educators that better represent the students that they teach?

 ## Observations
-* The lighter-colored states tended to have a higher percentage of white teachers.
+* The states with fewer teachers tend to have a higher percentage of white teachers.
-* Texas both has the most number of teachers and the greatest teacher diversity nation-wide.
+* Texas has the most number of teachers and the greatest teacher diversity nation-wide.

 ## Github Code
 * Data Source: https://nces.ed.gov/surveys/sass/tables/sass1112_2013314_t1s_001.asp